-In fact, national dialogue is an instrument that generates political acceptance for social reforms which are never to be taken for granted, even after approval of a Law; the dialogue between parliament and social partners and representatives of people concerned, helps in the negotiation of the acceptable balance between normative views regarding protection of priority social circumstances, risks and eligible categories of people, benefit amounts, (...) and fiscal implications (see Section 3.5).
+In fact, national dialogue is an instrument that generates political acceptance for social reforms which are never to be taken for granted, even after approval of a Law.
+The dialogue between parliament and social partners and representatives of the people concerned helps in the negotiation of the acceptable balance between normative views regarding the protection of priority social circumstances, risks and eligible categories of people, benefit amounts, (...) and fiscal implications (see Section 3.5).

-For example R. 202 gives a role to national dialogue in determining the appropriate reference levels for benefit amounts and their systematic review.
-National regulations could institute such regular consultation processes, by government or with the help of external agencies.
+For example, R. 202 gives a role to national dialogue in determining the appropriate reference levels for benefit amounts and their systematic review.
+National regulations could institute such regular consultation processes, by the government or with the help of external agencies.
 These levels are to be nationally defined, as either the monetary value of a set of necessary goods and services, national poverty lines, income thresholds for social assistance or other comparable thresholds established by national law or practice, which may take into account regional differences.
-Each country develops its own approach (see example of Mexico Coneval later in this module).
+Each country develops its own approach (see the example of The Philippines' reform of old age pensions and Mexico Coneval later in this module).